telerik/kendo-react-inputs/README.md

 This repository contains the source code and documentation of the Kendo UI Inputs components for React.

-Currently, the package includes only the Slider component.
+Currently, the package includes the Slider component.

-Telerik works on porting the following components too:
+Telerik works on porting the ones listed below too:

 * ColorPicker
 * MaskedTextBox
 * NumericTextBox
 * Switch

-For more information on upcoming Inputs package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).
+For more information on upcoming Inputs features, refer to the [Roadmap](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).

 ## Basic Usage